Jackson160/Data-Science-Portfolio/Computational Modeling and Analysis/README.md

 - Empirical measurement of Type I and Type II error rates
 - Visual comparison of theoretical PDFs against generated sample distributions

-This repository serves as a practical demonstration of hypothesis testing fundamentals, sampling methodologies, and error analysis in statistics.
+This project serves as a practical demonstration of hypothesis testing fundamentals, sampling methodologies, and error analysis in statistics.
 It's particularly useful for students learning statistical inference, researchers implementing custom statistical tests, or practitioners interested in the empirical performance of different sampling techniques.

 ## Statistical Distance Analysis Between Uniform Random Points